mermaid-js/mermaid/docs/community/newDiagram.md

 ### Step 3: Detection of the new diagram type

-The second thing to do is to add the capability to detect the new new diagram to type to the detectType in utils.js.
+The second thing to do is to add the capability to detect the new diagram to type to the detectType in utils.js.
 The detection should return a key for the new diagram type.
 [This key will be used to as the aria roledescription](#aria-roledescription), so it should be a word that clearly describes the diagram type.
 For example, if your new diagram use a UML deployment diagram, a good key would be "UMLDeploymentDiagram" because assistive technologies such as a screen reader would voice that as "U-M-L Deployment diagram."
 Another good key would be "deploymentDiagram" because that would be voiced as "Deployment Diagram."
 A bad key would be "deployment" because that would not sufficiently describe the diagram.